Welcome to the online grants management system for The Arts Council of Greater Greensboro

 Listing Events and Programs: Programs and events supported directly or tangentially by Grassroots funding must be listed on The ACGG events calendar.

 How Applications Are Evaluated: Grant applications are reviewed by a diverse panel of community members, including artists, county, public officials, and arts council board members, among others.
+The panel evaluates each application based on the grant guidelines and the following criteria:

-The panel evaluates each application based on the grant guidelines and the following criteria: • Artistic quality of proposed project or programs • Community impact of project or programs • Ability to plan and implement the project • Stability and fiscal responsibility of the organization Panelists discuss and score the grant using an established rating system.
+Outside panelists discuss and score the grant using an established rating system.
 The panel’s funding decisions are then presented as recommendations to The ACGG Board.
 The board votes and gives final approval to the grant panel’s recommendations.

 Questions and Assistance If applicants have questions or need assistance, please contact Grants Coordinator Deb Ruffino 336-279-7081 or grants@theacgg.org.
+An informational session will be held on September 24th from 12:00 to 1:00.
+Please register for the session on The ACGG website in Grassroots Grant informational page.